 From the view of the clocked partition, the continuous-time partition is discretized and the discretized continuous-time variables have only a value at a clock tick.
 Therefore, such a partition is handled in the same way as any other clocked partition.
-Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized partition with other partitions.
-Hereby, a discretized partition is treated similarly as a clocked partition.
+Especially, operators such as sample, hold, subSample must be used to communicate signals of the discretized continuous-time partition with other partitions.
+Hereby, a discretized continuous-time partition is seen as a clocked partition.

-16.8.1 Clocked and Discretized Partitions
+16.8.1 Clocked Discrete-Time and Discretized Continuous-Time